Paint The Kitchen Red

 • Once deglazed, stir in remaining broth.

-• Add butternut squash, carrots, and preserved lemons.
+• Add 4 cups butternut squash, 1 cup carrots, and 1 preserved lemon.
 Stir to combine.

-• Add tomatoes, but don’t stir; push down with a spatula to immerse in the broth.
+• Add 14.5 oz. diced tomatoes, but don’t stir; push down with a spatula to immerse in the broth.

 • Close the lid and pressure cook on High Pressure for 6 minutes.